arminhammer/bellerophon/README.md

 Once the resources are retrieved, you can add them to the CloudFormation template.
 You can view the template by going to File > Show Template.
 Once you are happy with the design of the template, you can choose File > Save Template.

+Bellerophon will use region us-east-1 by default.
+If you want to use a different region, set your local configuration to use another region.
+The easiest way to configure this is to set the $AWS_REGION env variable.

 ## Installation
 1. Make sure you have the awscli installed and configured.
 Bellerophon assumes that ~/.aws/config and ~/.aws/credentials exist and are configured correctly.
 2. Download Belleraphon from the https://github.com/arminhammer/bellerophon/releases page.
 Windows, Linux, and OSX are supported.